cihga39871/Pipelines.jl/README.md

 # Pipelines.jl

-*A lightweight Julia package for computational pipelines.*
+*A lightweight and powerful Julia package for computational pipelines.*

 Building reusable pipelines and workflows is easier than you have ever thought.